Field sampling and testing projects are carried out by WHO in order to:

 Quality monitoring reports

-Three reports summarizing the findings of quality monitoring projects carried out under the auspices of WHO prequalification are available, relating to:
+Reports summarizing the findings of quality monitoring projects carried out under the auspices of WHO prequalification are listed and accessible in the drop-down box below.